 - The applicant has earned an Associate in Arts Degree or an Associate in Science Degree from a qualified institution in California.
-The Specialized Associate Degree (Occupational) and the Associate of Applied Science Degree, and other associate level degrees which are vocationally oriented, do not satisfy this subsection; or - 2.
-The applicant has completed at least two years of college work: - a.
-"Two years of college work" means a minimum of sixty semester or ninety quarter units of college credit equivalent to at least half that required for a bachelor's degree from a college or university that has degree-granting authority from the state in which it is located and has been completed with a grade average adequate for graduation.
+The Specialized Associate Degree (Occupational) and the Associate of Applied Science Degree, and other associate level degrees which are vocationally oriented, may not satisfy this subsection, depending upon the level and area of education completed; or - 2.
+The applicant has completed at least two years of college work: - "Two years of college work" means a minimum of sixty semester or ninety quarter units of college credit equivalent to at least half that required for a bachelor's degree from a college or university that has degree-granting authority from the state in which it is located and has been completed with a grade average adequate for graduation.